anggitasilmyy/lumiere-beauty/README.md

 Current limitations include:

 - Payment processing is simulated and is not connected to a real payment gateway.
-- Promotional discounts are not automatically applied to booking prices.
 - Treatment booking does not yet include schedule collision or capacity validation.
 - Payment proof storage is prepared in the database but is not fully implemented in the current customer workflow.
 - Point expiration is calculated during synchronization and does not currently use a daily scheduler.